carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-unhandled-exception-at-new.rst

 types ``std::bad_alloc``, ``std::exception``, and catch-all handler).
 The check assumes that any user-defined ``operator new`` is either ``noexcept`` or may throw an exception of type ``std::bad_alloc`` (or derived from it).
-Other exception types or exceptions occurring in the objects's constructor are not taken into account.
+Other exception types or exceptions occurring in the object's constructor are not taken into account.